Tik Tak Tail

-Tik Tak Tail is an Indian flash-animated slapstick comedy television series produced by Cosmos-Maya.
+Tik Tak Tail is an Indian animated slapstick comedy television series produced by Cosmos Maya.
 It premiered on 4 September 2017 on Pogo.
 The show is about three characters — Tik, a rabbit; Tak, a tiger and Tail, the tiger's tail.

 Premise

 Tak and Tail co-operate to hunt down Tik.
 Tak wants to eat Tik and Tail wants the carrots from Tik.
 Tik escapes using his wit, sometimes creating a feud between Tak and Tail.